PSE customer alert:

-Puget Sound Energy reminds you to be aware of scammers and con artists who target utility consumers across the country posing as utility representatives and demanding immediate payment of an “overdue” bill to avoid disconnection of your energy service.
+PSE wants you to be aware of scammers and con artists who target utility consumers across the country by posing as utility representatives and demanding immediate payment of an “overdue” bill to avoid disconnection of your energy service.

 Recent scams include:

 - Scammers going door-to-door offering to restore power for a fee, or asking if your power is out.
 This is NOT something PSE workers would do.

 - Phone calls using “spoofing technology” that displays Puget Sound Energy’s name and phone number when they call to threaten disconnection of service—usually within 30 minutes—if immediate payment is not made with a prepaid debit or money card.

 - A caller, falsely claiming to be from Puget Sound Energy, leaves a message to call back a number, usually an unfamiliar 1-800 or area code number.

 Contact us and local authorities if you suspect or experience fraudulent activity.

 - PSE never asks or requires customers who have delinquent accounts to purchase a prepaid debit card to avoid disconnection.